nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 #### Points to notice
 * If we subtract 1 month from 30 Mar or 31 Mar 2020, we will get 29 Feb 2020 as per our algorithm.
 * This might not not be the desired behavior in some cases.
 For example, some people may want the result to be `none` instead of 29 Mar 2020
+* You can modify the function in our algorithm implementation code to suit your requirements

 ### Online Interpreter
 You can run these codes online at https://www.programiz.com/python-programming/online-compiler/ or https://repl.it/